cdubz/legal-copy-histories/histories/Digital Ocean/Data Processing Agreement.md

 **“Authorized Affiliate”** means any of Customer Affiliate(s) permitted to or otherwise receiving the benefit of the Services pursuant to the Agreement.

 **“Control”** means an ownership, voting or similar interest representing fifty percent (50%) or more of the total interests then outstanding of the entity in question.
-The term **“Controlled”** shall be construed accordingly.
+The term��**“Controlled”** shall be construed accordingly.

 **“Controller”** means an entity that determines the purposes and means of the processing of Personal Data.